mikolajroszak/qsp-protocol-node/doc/node-operator.md

 1. Check the file for relevant error messages

 You may have to follow the above process multiple times to debug an issue.
-If you open up a github issue, please include your findings and [attach all relevant log files].(https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests)
+If you open up a `Github` issue, please include your findings and [attach all relevant log files].(https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests)

 ### Stop
 To stop the node, open a new terminal in the bundle directory and issue the following command: